 - Write down the date, time, and location of your child's surgery.

-- Ask your child's caregiver before giving your child any medicine on the day of surgery.
-These medicines include insulin, or heart pills.
+- Ask your child's caregiver before you give your child any medicine on the day of surgery.
+These medicines include insulin or heart pills.
 Bring a list of your child's medicines or the pill bottles with you to the hospital.

-- Suture (thread) or metal clips are used to close the PDA.
-The PDA is closed at the aorta end and at the other end close to the pulmonary artery.
-The incision in your child's chest is closed with wire and stitches (thread) or staples.
+An incision is made between 2 ribs on the left side of your child's chest.
+Stitches or metal clips are used to close the PDA.
+The incision in your child's chest is closed with wire and stitches or staples.

 Contact a caregiver if